Woman Who Hacked Husband Into 65 Pieces In Rockland Granted Prison Release

-A Bergen County chemist who was sentenced to life in prison for the infamous hacking death of her husband in Rockland County more than two decades ago was headed to live with her sister in Hackensack this week after a federal judge granted her a compassionate release.
+A Bergen County woman who was sentenced to life in prison for the infamous hacking death of her husband in Rockland County was headed to live with her sister in Hackensack this week after a federal judge granted her a compassionate release.

 The Ukrainian-born activist made international headlines after an East Rutherford police officer found her cousin trying to dump garbage bags filled with dozens of her estranged husband's body parts in the Hackensack River in April 1996.

-Federal prosecutors made Gluzman the first woman charged under the 1994 Violence Against Women Act, accusing her of crossing state lines to commit domestic violence.
+Prosecutors made Gluzman the first woman ever charged under the federal 1994 Violence Against Women Act, accusing her of crossing state lines to commit domestic violence.

 Federal jurors in White Plains later convicted her of killing Yakov Gluzman, a molecular biologist and cancer researcher, in his Pearl River apartment during a bitter divorce battle over millions of dollars in assets.